NikkiLoveGod/lambda-quickstart/README.md

 * Automatically create lambda
 * Run AWS lambda from cli
 * Get lambda logs from cli
-* Verify if this whole thing as any merit because of Serverless.io and Cloud9 😛
+* Verify if this whole thing as any merit because of Serverless.com and AWS Cloud9 😛